 - VCI interconnect components contain a routing table used to decode the VCI address MSB bits and route VCI commands to the proper targets. - VCI target components must be able to check for segmentation violation when receiving a command packet.
-Therefore, the base address and size of the segment allocated to a given VCI target must be known by this target. - A cache controller supporting uncached segments can contain a cacheability table addressed by the VCI address MSB bits.
+Therefore, the base address and size of the segment allocated to a given VCI target must be known by this target. - A cache controller supporting uncached segments must contain a cacheability table addressed by the VCI address MSB bits.

-In order to simplify the memory map definition, and the hardware component configuration, a generic object, called mapping table has been defined in mapping table.h?.
+In order to simplify the memory map definition, and the hardware component configuration, a generic object, called mapping table has been defined in common/mapping\table.h.
 This is an associative table of memory segments.
 Any segment must be allocated to one single VCI target.
-The segment object is defined in segment.h?, and contains five attributes:
+The segment object is defined in common/segment.h, and contains five attributes: